Last updated on April 4, 2021 at 13:38

 Atropine and scopolamine are natural compounds from the plant Atropa Belladonna.

 - Sinus bradycardia

 - Premedication before intubation (decreases salivary and respiratory secretions)

 Scopolamine is used to treat motion sickness, often as a transdermal patch.

-Homatropine and tropicamide are used to treat eye infections and to induce pupil dilation and cycloplegia (paralysis of the ciliary muscle).
+Homatropine and tropicamide are used to treat uveitis and to induce pupil dilation and cycloplegia (paralysis of the ciliary muscle) for diagnostic purposes.

-Ipratropium (bromide) and tiotropium (bromide) are used to treat COPD and bronchial asthma when given as inhalation.
+Ipratropium (bromide) and tiotropium (bromide) are used as bronchodilators to treat COPD and bronchial asthma when given as inhalation.

 Like for the parasympathomimetics there is significant overlap between the indications here.

-All of them contain a tertiary ammonium group except for ipratropium and tiotropium.
+All of them contain a tertiary ammonium group except for butylscopolamine, ipratropium, and tiotropium.
 The quaternary amine drugs are hydrophilic and therefore poorly absorbed and unable to cross the blood-brain barrier to have any effects on the CNS.